mjuhanne/fyrtur-motor-board/README.md

   - POS = (X*256 + YZ) / 16
 - Checksum has to be calculated as with CMD_GO_TO.

+##### CMD_EXT_OVERRIDE_DOWN
+`00 ff 9a fa da 20`
+- Starts rolling the blinds down 5 turns or until CMD_STOP is called.
+This command will not respect max/full curtain length and can be used for example to fine-tune lower curtain length in conjunction by setting slower speed beforehands.
+The 5 turn limit here is just for safety.

 ##### CMD_EXT_SET_SPEED
 `00 ff 9a 20 XX CHECKSUM`
 - Set the motor speed to XX (in RPM).
 Normal values are between 1 and 25 RPM.In contrast to CMD_SET_DEFAULT SPEED, this will not be written to non-volatile memory which has limited write cycles.